PDA personal use app list

 The likes of Lucky Patcher & Uret Patcher.
 Here's a short list explaining why I don't bother with them (at least for myself).

 - There's no official site for either AFAIK - luckypatchers.com, LP's alleged official site, has the same feel as one of those ad-ridden copypaste sites with Android-related content.
-This, compounded with the lack of documentation, makes the patchers themselves a questionable thing to use.
+This, compounded with the lack of documentation, is a big red flag on those patchers.

 - For whatever purpose these apps are made, they just don't work.
 Case example - back in February 2020, I tried LP just to deal with a cousin's Minecraft PE license checking issue (using LP was his idea, & he's running a rooted Pixel Experience at that time).
 Simply said, it doesn't work & Minecraft PE force-closes itself as soon as it's opened, so I advised him to stop playing Minecraft (which he did, fortunately).

-- Even if LP (or any of these "magical" patchers) somehow works, chances are I am already using something that didn't require me to constantly rely on a patcher that might not always work.
-For example, why should I bother patching PowerAmp Trial just to make it usable for longer than 14 days when AIMP perfectly covers my music app needs?
+- Even if LP (or any of these "magical" patchers) somehow works, chances are I am already using something that didn't require me to constantly rely on any patchers (well, except for NetherSX2 & its xdelta script, but that's a fix for a sabotaged AetherSX2).
+For example, why should I bother patching PowerAmp Trial just to make it usable for longer than 14 days when AIMP 3.10.1052 (or Simple Music 5.17.1) perfectly covers my music app needs & are considered superior to PowerAMP?

 Cloud Storage

-Why should I bother relying on a storage controlled by someone else & can only be accessed via internet, when I have microSD & USB drive (maybe add in an external hard drive as well) ready to be drawn out at all times?
+Why should I bother relying on a storage controlled by someone else & can only be accessed via internet, when I have microSD and/or USB drive (maybe add in an external hard drive / SSD as well) ready to be drawn out at all times?

 DRM media streamers (or screamers according to RMS)

 The likes of Netflix & Spotify.
-Just as I don't want to rely on internet-only storage, I would also like my media to run on whatever app I want to, not just an online-only, DRM-laden, snowflake dis-service.
+Just as I don't want to rely on internet-only storage, I would also like my media to run on whatever combination of apps, devices, & platforms I have access to, not just some online-only, DRM-laden, snowflake dis-service.

-Also, keep in mind the "DRM" word here refers to Digital Rights / Restriction Management, not Direct Rendering Manager.
+Also, keep in mind the "DRM" word here refers to Digital Restriction Management (R for rights doesn't feel right despite being the default name), not Direct Rendering Manager.

 Browsers

-What I look for in a browser (alternatively, Luke Smith has a good article here, which I mostly copied):
+What I look for in a browser (alternatively, Luke Smith has a decent article here, which I mostly copied with some disagreeable parts changed):

 - Add-on support (or at least include uMatrix-like functionality by default - adblocking alone is not good enough)

-- Option to not store history at all without Incognito mode (like Pale Moon and/or Firefox in desktop)
+- Ability to not store history at all without "Incognito" mode (like Pale Moon and/or Firefox in desktop)

 - No unsolicited connections by default (so far only Ungoogled Chromium does this)

-- Can be downloaded from other sources (F-Droid, direct download) aside from Play Store & its unofficial "mirrors" (APKPure, APKMirror, etc.)
+- Can be downloaded from other sources (F-Droid, direct download, Git releases) aside from Play Store & its unofficial "mirrors" (APKPure, APKMirror, etc.)

-- Works with alternative protocols such as Gemini (optional)
+- Works with alternative protocols such as Gemini & Gopher (optional, but nice for those who uses them)

 Dishonorable mentions (don't use these, seriously) :